dvdbrnds/EdSteward.ai/documentation/implementation-checklist.md

   - [ ] Gather feedback and refine product
   - [ ] Document success stories

-This checklist follows the comprehensive implementation plan for your EdSteward.ai system, from initial project setup through university rollout and eventual commercialization.
+This checklist follows the comprehensive implementation plan for your Compliance Tracker MCP system, from initial project setup through university rollout and eventual commercialization.
 Use this as a living document to track progress, assign responsibilities, and ensure all critical components are addressed.